-“Hm, yea you are right.
-It is hard how he just left one day, I know it is not my fault but it is hard to convince myself otherwise.
-I just don’t think he would stuff up so bad that he died, he must of cracked something and figured he did not need his family anymore.”
+“Hm, yea, you are right.
+It is hard how he just left one day; I know it is not my fault, but it is hard to convince myself otherwise.
+I just don’t think he would stuff up so bad that he died; he must have cracked something and figured he did not need his family anymore.”

 “I don’t think I am qualified enough to help you just yet.”
 Coraline said, smiling at Jackson.

 “Maybe we will see him during the experiment; maybe we will find him on the other side.”